 -Lt.
 Aaron Jerome, United States Signal Corps

 A visit to the Seminary Ridge Museum is not complete without a guided tour of the building's famous Cupola.
-Stand where Brigadier General John Buford and his staff stood on the morning of July 1, 1863 as the Battle of Gettysburg began.
+See what Brigadier General John Buford and his staff saw on the morning of July 1, 1863 as the Battle of Gettysburg began.
 Discover how the view from the Cupola shaped the pivotal first day's fighting and set the stage for what became the largest battle in the history of North America.
-Personally guided tours run every hour during the summer and cost only $20 with the purchase of admission.
+Personally-guided tours run at 10:30, 11, 12, 2, 3, and 4 during the summer and cost only $20 with the purchase of admission.

 "My husband and I also chose to do the Cupola tour and it was so worth it.
 The view is amazing and it gives a great perspective of what General Buford saw."